-If you have any questions regarding whether a specialty pharmacy drug requires prior authorization, please call 1-800-700-2541 (or TTY/TDD 1-800-905-9821).
+If you have any questions regarding whether a specialty pharmacy drug requires prior authorization, please call the number on the back of your ID card.

-If a request for prior authorization of a specialty pharmacy drug is denied, you or your prescribing physician may appeal the decision by calling 1-800-700-2541 (or TTY/TDD 1-800-905-9821).
+If a request for prior authorization of a specialty pharmacy drug is denied, you or your prescribing physician may appeal the decision by calling the number on the back of your ID card.